Causality and the Modeling of the Measurement Process in Quantum Theory: A-Causal Quantum Jumps and the End of Representation

-Quite independently of the many problems which remained for a coherent interpretation the story was told and repeated once and again, that loosing representation was not so bad after all.
-As it is clearly stated by Fine, this war was won by Bohr:
+Quite independently of the many problems which remained for a coherent interpretation, the story was told and repeated once and again, that losing {\it representation} was not so bad after all.
+As it is clearly stated by Arthur Fine, this war was won by Bohr:

 \begin{quotation} { ``In the body of the paper [from 1925], Heisenberg not only rejects any reference to un-observables; he also moves away from the very idea that one should try to form any picture of a reality underlying his mechanics.
 To be sure, Schr\"{o}dinger, the second father of quantum theory, seems originally to have had a vague picture of an underlying wavelike reality for his own equation.
 But he was quick to see the difficulties here and, just as quickly, although reluctantly, abandoned the attempt to interpolate any reference to reality.
-These instrumentalist moves, away from a realist construal of the emerging quantum theory, were given particular force by Bohr's so-called Ôphilosophy of complementarityÕ; and this non-realist position was consolidated at the time of the famous Solvay conference, in October of 1927, and is firmly in place today.
+These instrumentalist moves, away from a realist construal of the emerging quantum theory, were given particular force by Bohr's so-called `philosophy of complementarity'; and this non-realist position was consolidated at the time of the famous Solvay conference, in October of 1927, and is firmly in place today.
 Such quantum non-realism is part of what every graduate physicist learns and practices.
 It is the conceptual backdrop to all the brilliant successes in atomic, nuclear, and particle physics over the past fifty years.
 Physicists have learned to think about their theory in a highly non-realist way, and doing just that has brought about the most marvelous predictive success in the history of science.'' \cite[p.
 88]{Fine86}} \end{quotation}